 There are two distinct parts of this section.
-The first part establishes a new monthly compliance option for sellers and establishes reporting and payment terms therein.
+The first part establishes monthly reporting and opt-out options for sellers and establishes reporting and payment terms therein.
 The second part amends the eligible events of default in BioRAM contracts.

-Monthly and Annual Compliance, Reporting, and Payment Terms
+Monthly Opt-Out, Reporting, and Payment Terms

 Currently, the IOUs collect quarterly data from BioRAM facilities to track the amount of bioenergy that is being produced from HHZ and, for BioRAM 2 contracts, Sustainable Forest Management fuel.
-In addition, the IOUs are required to perform an annual audit to verify the amount of HHZ fuel that BioRAM facilities utilized during the calendar year.
-This information is used to determine if sellers met their fuel minimums and compliance with contracts’ annual fuel minimums.
+The IOUs measure fuel usage on an annual basis to ensure that BioRAM contracted facilities are meeting the requirements ordered by the Commission over a 12-month period.

 Amended Pub.
 Util.
-Code § 399.20.3(d) establishes a new option—monthly compliance.
+Code § 399.20.3(d) establishes a new option—monthly reporting.
 SB 901 requires that the IOUs give sellers the option to report their fuel or feedstock requirements on either an annual basis or a monthly basis.
-If sellers choose to report on a monthly basis, their payment level will be based on whether they hit their fuel or feedstock targets each month.
-For months where they meet their minimum fuel targets, they will be paid the contract price.
-For months where they opt out of or miss their mandated fuel or feedstock usage levels, they will be paid a lower alternative price.
-In other words, SB 901 gives sellers the right to choose whether compliance with their contract fuel minimums, and thus the price that the buyer pays for their energy, will be determined on a monthly or an annual basis.
-If the seller chooses monthly compliance, the monthly fuel minimum will be set at the annual fuel minimum rate that would have otherwise existed in that calendar year.
-That is, for any month in 2019, the monthly requirement for sellers with monthly compliance will be 80% HHZ fuel for BioRAM 1 contracts and 60% HHZ and 80% Sustainable Forest Management fuel for BioRAM 2 contracts, which are the annual fuel requirements for 2019.
+It also allows facilities to opt out of their mandated fuel or feedstock usage in any particular month upon providing written notice to the electrical corporation in the month of operation.
+If a seller chooses to opt out of its feedstock requirements in any given month, it must report its fuel use to the IOU for that month through a monthly fuel use attestation in addition to its quarterly reporting requirements.

+Pub.
+Util.
+Code § 399.20.3(b) sets annual feedstock obligations for BioRAM facilities.
+This section was not amended by the legislature, and the IOUs will continue to measure fuel usage on an annual basis to determine a facility’s compliance with the feedstock requirements.
+But SB 901 amended Pub.
+Util.
+Code § 399.20.3(d) to allow annual compliance measurements to exclude any months where the seller opts out of compliance through written notice to the utility.

+The contract price and payment terms will remain unchanged for all months when the facility does not opt out.
+That is, sellers will be paid the contract price for all deliveries during the calendar year, excluding months where the seller opted out, if the seller meets its annual feedstock requirements.
+Sellers will be paid the lower alternative price however for all deliveries during months where it opts out of the feedstock requirements, and for all deliveries during the calendar year if the facility fails to meet its annual feedstock requirements.

 This Resolution implements amended Pub.
 Util.
-Code § 399.20.3(d) by requiring that the IOUs amend their existing BioRAM contracts to add monthly opt-out and reporting compliancoptionality with revised payment terms for those facilities that choose monthly compliance.
-To maximize facility and fuel-use flexibility, this Resolution also finds that facilities may switch between monthly and annual compliance at the end of each calendar year.
-In establishing a monthly compliance option in the BioRAM contracts, the following changes must be made to contracts:
+Code § 399.20.3(d) by requiring that the IOUs amend their existing BioRAM contracts to add monthly opt-out and reporting optionality with revised payment terms for those facilities that choose to opt out.
+In establishing a monthly opt-out and reporting option in the BioRAM contracts, the following changes must be made to contracts:

-The seller shall submit monthly attestations to the IOU during the delivery month, specifying, among other things, whether the mandated fuel or feedstock usage levels were met.

-The seller shall have the right to opt out of its monthly mandated fuel or feedstock usage levels in any month if it provides written notice to the electrical corporation in the month of operation.
+The seller shall have the right to opt out of its monthly mandated fuel or feedstock usage levels in any month if it provides written notice to the electrical corporation by the 20th day of the month of operation.

-If the seller opts out of its mandated fuel or feedstock usage level, or if the seller misses its mandated fuel or feedstock targets, that facility shall be paid the alternate price adopted by the Commission in Resolution E-4770—$89.23/MWh—for all megawatthours generated during that month.
+If the seller opts out of its mandated fuel or feedstock usage level, that facility shall be paid the alternate price adopted by the Commission in Resolution E-4770—$89.23/MWh—for all megawatthours generated during that month.